First Turkey Mountain Bike Reserve is Rockhampton's home of mountain biking, both recreational and competitive.

 Sunset Trail starts at the trail head at German Street.
 Ideal for novices, Sunset Trail is an enjoyable five minute warm up ride alongside Moore's Creek.
 A new concrete floodway in 2018 now crosses the creek.

-‘Wundali’ is Darumbal meaning ‘Where to?”
-It is the high link track between Turkey’s Nest and Ant’s Nest.
+'Wundali' is a Darumbal Aboriginal world meaning 'Where to?"
+Wundali is a high link track between Turkey's Nest, Skyline Hub, and Ant's Nest.
 There is something about riding Wundali that just makes you smile, not the uphill switchbacks so much, but the changing landscape along its length.
-Smooth machine-built track through open bushland suddenly enters wetter jungle then back out again.
-And the view is unbelievable.
+Smooth machine-built track through open bushland briefly touches a wetter rainforest section then back out again.
+The view over the valleys, Fitzroy River, and Rockhampton City are breathtaking.

 Technically a section of Horseshoe, Zara's Crossing or 'the lower crossing' is a hand-built causeway across Moore's Creek, and probably the most heavily trafficked entry into the park.
 Once across the creek, riders can turn right to head up the western side of the park via Guthrie Link and Jackhammer, or continue left along Horseshoe towards Hanging Rock, Turkey's Nest or Lighthouse.